yuannancheng/speed-monitor/README.md

 4. If you are using Wayland, log out and then log in.
 Otherwise press `ALT + F2` and then type `r` and press `Enter`.

-6. Enable **SpeedBuzz** from the [Gnome Extensions App](https://gitlab.gnome.org/GNOME/gnome-shell/-/tree/HEAD/subprojects/extensions-app)
+6. Enable **SpeedBuzz** from the [Gnome Extensions App](https://gitlab.gnome.org/GNOME/gnome-shell/-/tree/HEAD/subprojects/extensions-app) or [Gnome Extension Manager](https://mattjakeman.com/apps/extension-manager.html)

 ## License

 [GNU General Public License v3.0](LICENSE)

-Copyright © 2022 Al-Amin Islam Hridoy
+Copyright © 2024 Al-Amin Islam Hridoy